Breadcrumb Navigation

 Academics

-At Oakwood, we focus on meeting a child where he/she is, filling in foundational skills that may be missing, remediating areas of need, and helping each child recognize and believe in his/her unique potential.
+At Oakwood, we focus on meeting a child where they are; filling in foundational skills that may be missing, remediating areas of need, and helping each child recognize and believe in their unique potential.

-To accomplish this, we use proven, traditional, research-based teaching methods as well as newer methods and technologies based on brain research.
-Our student to teacher ratio is 6 to 1 for most of our classes, allowing for maximum individual attention.
+To accomplish this, we use proven, evidence-based teaching methods, as well as methods and technologies based on brain research.
+Our student to teacher ratio is 6 to 1 for most classes, allowing for maximum individual attention.
+All of Oakwood's classroom teachers have Orton-Gillingham training, are experienced educators, and hold the appropriate licensure through the Virginia Department of Education to teach special education.

 Curriculum for Students With Learning Differences